 I cofounded MWS after teaching high school and college English and humanities courses and earning my master’s and doctoral degrees in English.
 To complete my dissertation, I conducted prize-winning research on international archives in Germany and Guatemala and wrote about archival detritus in American literature, beginning with The Scarlet Letter‘s threadbare A.

-When I’m not working, I’m running, baking, drawing, or chasing after/being chased by my children.
+When I’m not working, I’m running, reading, baking, drawing, or chasing after (and/or being chased by) my children.